©2018 Michigan Economic Development Corporation

 The purpose of the Commission for Logistics and Supply Chain Collaboration is to advise state agencies on initiatives to improve the efficiency and cost-effectiveness of supply chain management for businesses.
 Achieving the goal will improve competitiveness, stimulate economic growth and create job opportunities.
 Further, the commission aims to create avenues of communication with the Province of Ontario, Canadian federal governmental agencies along with U.S. state, regional, and local governments.
 In addition, the commission will identify industries that can benefit from supply chain coordination, and offer guidance on how Michigan can maintain a competitive advantage in economic development, trade and commerce, and transportation.
 The 10-member commission represents private business, transportation, border operators, local economic development agencies and higher education.

 The Commission for Logistics and Supply Chain Collaboration (LSC) was created by PA 76 of 2013, signed into law by Governor Rick Snyder in June of 2013.
-The commission is housed in the Michigan Strategic Fund and replaces the former Michigan Commission on Supply Chain Management and Development.
 Members’ terms expire at the pleasure of the Governor.

-All meetings are held at the MEDC Lansing Office, Lake Michigan Conference Room, at 9:00 a.m.; unless otherwise noted below.
-Meetings are open to all members of the public under Michigan’s Open Meetings Act.
+All meetings are held at the MDOT Aeronautics Building, Commission Conference Room, 2nd floor, 2700 Port Lansing Road, Lansing, Michigan, at 9:00 a.m., unless otherwise noted.
+Meetings are open to all members of the public under Michigan's Open Meetings Act.
 Special Assistance: The location of this meeting is accessible to mobility-challenged individuals.
-Persons with disabilities needing accommodations for effective participation in the meeting may contact Andrea Robach at firstname.lastname@example.org or 517.373.0327 to request mobility, visual, hearing or other assistance.
+Persons with disabilities needing accommodations for effective participation in the meeting may contact Ebony Collins at firstname.lastname@example.org or 517.271.4819 to request mobility, visual, hearing or other assistance.

 300 N. Washington Sq., Lansing, MI 48913